UoPNetSoc/lecturer-bg/README.md

 2. You will have a URL that looks like this: `https://calendar.google.com/render?cid=http://timetable.myport.ac.uk/123456789ABCD.ics`
 3. You should remove everything before `http://timetable.myport...`, so you end up with the URL `http://timetable.myport.ac.uk/123456789ABCD.ics`.

+# Running the script
+To run the script, it is recommended to add tasks to the Windows Task Scheduler.
+There should be two tasks.

+One that calls the script with the argument of `update` (`python main.py update`), which will update the timetable and staff list - this should be run - this shouldn't need to be run very often.

+The other should call the script with the argument of `set` (`python main.py set`), which will set to the current lecturer, or the default if there is no lecturer - this should be run every few minutes (or as frequently as you like) to keep the wallpaper up to date.

 # ToDo:
 See GitHub Issues for list of things to do.